Below is an example settlement demand letter we wrote in a truck accident case we ultimately settled.

 - DO Make Clear the Case Will Not Settle Unless…

 - DON’T Set a Time Limit on a Response Unless You Mean It

 - DO Include All of Your Damages

-It takes our lawyers a few days to read all of the medical records in an case a write a demand letter in our average case.
-The amount of time it takes to write a bodily injury demand letter depends on the complexity of the case.
-After the demand letter is written, it take the insurance company between 20-60 days to respond.
-Where in that range you fall depends on the insurance company and the severity of the victim's injuries.
+Our lawyers take a few days to read the medical records and write a demand letter in our average case.
+The time to write a bodily injury demand letter depends on the case’s complexity.
+After the demand letter is written, the insurance company takes 20-60 days to respond.
+Where in that range you fall depends on the insurance company and the severity of the victim’s injuries.

 Our lawyers do not make a demand in most personal injury cases unless we are demanding either the most a jury could award in the case or the insurance policy limits.
 Otherwise, in most cases, our attorneys let the insurance companies go first.
 This is particularly a good idea if you do not truly understand the settlement value of your case.

 Do not forget to claim all of your damages.
 In most personal injury cases, there are three elements: past and future medical bills (usually even if they were paid by insurance), past and future lost wages, and pain and suffering.
 Pain and suffering damages substantially eclipse your lost wages and medical bills in most cases.

 How Do You Start a Demand Letter?

 In most demand letters our lawyers write, we first lay out the itemized medical bills and economic losses.
 Then, we explain the negligence of the defendant.
 Most of the rest of the letter is spent laying out the injuries and the damages and how the harm to the plaintiff impacted her life.

 What If You Don’t Get a Response to Your Demand Letter?